anirudh2019/Mobile-Voting-using-PHP-and-MySQL/README.md

 1. Install MySQL, PHP, Apache and Xampp.
 2. Download the project folder and move it to c:/xampp/htdocs.
 3. Name the project folder as "mobile-voting".
-3. In PHPmyadmin , create a database named " votesystem" and import the "votesystem.sql" from the code file.
+3. In PHPmyadmin , create a database named " votesystem" and import the "votesystem.sql" from the database folder.

-For Voter login"
+For Voter login:
 Open URL - "localhost/mobile-voting in your browser.

 For Admin login :